swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/network-traffic/onprem/pipelines/README.md

 ## What we're going to build

-To train, serve, and prodict model using kubeflow pipeline through jupyter-notebook.
+To train, serve, and predict model using kubeflow pipeline through jupyter-notebook.

 ![TF-Network Traffic Pipeline](pictures/0-network-graph.PNG)